Statistical Guarantees of Group-Invariant GANs: Related work

 \section{Related work}

 A burgeoning body of recent research on group-equivariant neural networks \cite{cohen2016group,cohen2019general, weiler2019general} has demonstrated remarkable empirical success achieved through leveraging group symmetries in various supervised machine learning tasks.
 These accomplishments have, in turn, fostered the development of group-invariant/equivariant generative models, enabling data-efficient unsupervised learning of group-invariant distributions.
-Notable endeavors in this area include equivariant normalizing flows \cite{bilovs2021scalable,boyda2021sampling,garcia2021n,kohler2020equivariant}, group-equivariant GANs \cite{dey2020group}, and structure-preserving GANs \cite{birrell2022structure}.
+Notable endeavors in this area include equivariant normalizing flows \cite{bilovs2021scalable,boyda2021sampling,garcia2021n,kohler2020equivariant}, group-equivariant GANs \cite{dey2020group}, structure-preserving GANs \cite{birrell2022structure} that rely on structure-customized divergences \cite{birrell2020f}, and discrete and continuous equivariant diffusion models \cite{hoogeboom2022equivariant, lu2024structure}.
 Despite the intuitive understanding, the extent to which and the underlying reasons why group symmetry can enhance the data efficiency of those group-invariant generative models remain largely unknown.

 On the other hand, recent research \cite{chen2020distribution, huang2022error, liang2021well} has made significant progress in the sample-complexity analysis of \textit{vanilla} GANs (i.e., GANs without group-symmetric generators and discriminators) in distribution learning.
 These works quantify the disparity, often measured using probability divergences, between the distribution learned by GANs with finite training samples and the underlying data distribution.
-While recent work \cite{chen2023sample} has explored the enhanced sample complexity of divergence estimation under group symmetry, it remains unclear how these findings can be extended to the statistical estimation of group-invariant GANs aimed at learning group-symmetric probability distributions.
-Addressing this gap is the central focus of this work.
+Compared to these works, our analysis follows a similar oracle inequality and bounds each term of the inequality separately.
+However, the novelty of our work lies in: 1) proposing a version of group-invariant generator and discriminator architectures; 2) treating each error term with incorporated group-invariant network architectures and utilizing the fact that the target distribution is group-invariant.
+While recent work \cite{chen2023sample,tahmasebi2023sample} has explored the enhanced sample complexity of divergence estimation under group symmetry, it remains unclear how these findings can be extended to the statistical estimation of group-invariant GANs aimed at learning group-symmetric probability distributions.
+Moreover, \cite{chen2023sample} in particular did not consider distributions with low-dimensional support, and their technical assumptions on the group actions are notably restrictive.
+In our work, we extend the analysis of GANs to include cases where distributions possess low-dimensional structure and we adopt a more flexible approach towards the assumptions on finite group actions compared to those in \cite{chen2023sample}.